 The Law Society’s Practice Management Helpline is a confidential telephone service for Ontario lawyers and paralegals.

-The Law Society’s Practice Management Helpline answers questions about the Rules of Professional Conduct, the Paralegal Rules of Conduct, and other practice management topics, including client identification and verification obligations of By-Law 7.1 as well as the trust accounts and record-keeping requirements of By-Law 9 made under the Law Society Act.
+The Law Society’s Practice Management Helpline answers questions about the Rules of Professional Conduct, the Paralegal Rules of Conduct, and other professionalism and practice management topics, including paralegal scope of practice under By-Law 4, client identification and verification obligations of By-Law 7.1 as well as the trust account and record keeping requirements of By-Law 9.

 There are limits to the assistance that the Helpline can provide.
 The Helpline cannot:

 - discuss substantive or procedural law, except as the law relates to the Helpline’s Mandate

 - mediate matters between lawyers or paralegals, or their staff or firms

 - assist with complaints that have been made to the Law Society

 - assess the conduct of another lawyer or paralegal, or

 - offer counselling or supports related to a lawyer or paralegal’s personal issues.